 To get straight to the answer- typically people drink a cup of soursop tea at least once a day, but up to 3 cups, depending on your needs and personal tolerance.

-As a holistic nutrition specialist, I'm here to delve into the ideal frequency for sipping this nutritional powerhouse, and how it can align with a healthy diet.
-Whether you're targeting weight loss or striving to regulate blood sugar levels, this medicinal tea has a spectrum of uses that can complement your wellness journey.
+As a holistic nutrition specialist, I'm here to delve into the specifics regarding the ideal frequency for sipping this nutritional powerhouse, and how it can align with a healthy diet.
+Whether targeting weight loss or striving to regulate blood sugar levels, this medicinal tea has a spectrum of uses that can complement your wellness journey.

 So, let's break down the science-backed benefits of soursop (aka Graviola tea) and soursop extract to provide you with a comprehensive guide that goes above and beyond what's commonly available online.